Dog-friendly Guide to Palm Springs

 Something unique about Southern California is all the fields of wind turbines.
 They actually have an official tour in Palm Springs to get a closer look at them, but I’m not sure if they allow dogs.
 We opted for self-exploration.

 I’d recommend going for sunset.
-The desert really shows off at sunset with cotton candy skies, but the sun does tuck behind the mountains early so make sure you arrive before the true sunset time.
-There is fencing around the turbines, but it’s not really noticeable with the mountain backdrop in the shade and shrubbery in the area.
+The desert really shows off in the evening with cotton candy skies, but the sun does tuck behind the mountains early so make sure you arrive before the true sunset time.
+There is fencing around the turbines, but it’s not that noticeable with the mountain backdrop in the shade and shrubbery in the area.
 You just have to embrace it.

 stalk mid-century modern homes in indian canyons